covertspartan/PyAvida/README.md

 _Copyright 2015, Arthur W. Covert III_

-PyAvida is a python based packaged designed to run experiments on populations of "digital organisms".
+PyAvida is a set of python packages designed to run experiments on populations of "digital organisms".
 Digital organisms are self-replicating computer programs written in a simplified assembly language.
 Historically, the C++ project, Avida, has been the leading platform for doing research on digital organism.
 PyAvida provides the simplified instruction set and tools to run an Avida-like experiment.

 Currently, I am targeting development python 2.7.x and the PyPy Just-in-Time compiler.
 PyAvida will run with the standard python interpreter, but it will be very slow for larger population sizes.
 Those wishing to work with large populations (simulating more then ~3,000-4,000 digital organisms) should use PyPy to run their experiments.

 PyAvida, at this stage, is more of an educational platform, intended to give students a sandbox to try out new ideas for digital evolution experiments.
 As time goes on, I hope to develop it into a more sophisticated research tool.

 The Basic-Architecture provides everything a user needs to do a simple experiments.
 Users may easily extend or add additional components to do more complex experiments.
 For example, you could extend BasicPopulation to support multiple sub-populations connected by migration.
+An example experiment resides in the Lenski_et_al_2003_control.py file.

 The Basic-Architecture is focused primarily on running efficiently, while still being extensible.
 No code changes that slow down the Basic-Architecture will be accepted.

 ## Development Roadmap

 ### Version 0.1 (current)